Diet Doctor podcast #38 — dr Hassina Kajee

 Bret: It’s a great point.
 So you went on from helping one person at a time to having more of a role in public outreach and helping entire populations with the Eat Better South Africa campaign where you’re dealing with a lot of poor communities without a lot of resources and that must have been challenging to really get the message across and whether it was to convince people it was the right thing to do and logistically help them; tell us about your involvement there and what you saw.

 Hassina: So when I realized there is a huge issue and Prof has the solution, I contacted him to say there is this problem because this is being viewed as the rich man’s diet and the people who need it are the poor.
-So he put me in contact with Jayne Bullen, the CEO of the Noakes Foundation at the time, and we met at a little coffee shop with a local celebrity and actress, somebody who is very passionate about improving life, Euodia Samson in South Africa, and she had been in touch with fitness groups in the poor communities where they would meet in community centers and exercise to be healthy and they were just not getting results.
+So he put me in contact with Jayne Bullen, the CEO at the time, and we met at a little coffee shop with a local celebrity and actress, somebody who is very passionate about improving life, Euodia Samson in South Africa, and she had been in touch with fitness groups in the poor communities where they would meet in community centers and exercise to be healthy and they were just not getting results.

 And that was how Eat Better South Africa was founded.
 It was a particular community in Oceanview, in the southernmost tip of Africa and these people were just so passionate about improving their health.
 And so behind Eat Better South Africa is a huge team of people including many volunteers.

 And so we had a game plan.
 What we needed was we needed somebody in the community who people would trust, who would also had some experience with a low carbohydrate diet and Euodia Samson ticked that box.
 And then we formalized a program of education, so we met the community – it was about 14 people at the first time, did blood pressures and had bloods done, checked sugars and took readings – abdominal circumference and those kinds of things and then they would be in the community center.

 We would either give an educational talk about what insulin resistance is, just explaining how insulin resistance is the root cause of disease in a very simple format.